AI Glossary

 Knowledge Graph

 A structured way to represent knowledge as a network of entities and relationships between them.
-Knowledge graphs are used to store and reason about complex information, and can be used in AI for tasks like semantic search and question answering.
+Knowledge graphs are used to store and reason about complex information, enabling advanced search and inference.

 Large Language Model (LLM)